Hendy/umbraco-look/README.md

 	var lookQuery = new LookQuery()
 	{
 		TextQuery = new TextQuery() {
-			SearchText = "blah",
-			HighlightFragments = 1 // highlight text containing the search term once should be returned HighlightSeparator = " ... "
+			SearchText = "some text to search for", HighlightFragments = 2 // highlight text containing the search term twice should be returned HighlightSeparator = " ... ",
-		},
+			GetText = true // indicate that the raw text field should also be returned },

 		TagQuery = new TagQuery() {
-			AllTags = new string[] { "tag1", "tag2" } // both tag1 and tag2 are required
+			AllTags = new string[] { "tag1", "tag2" }, // both tag1 and tag2 are required
-		},
+			AnyTags = new string[] { "tag3", "tag4" }, // the results must have at lease one of these tags
+			GetTags = true // indicate that the tags for each result should also be returned },

 		NodeQuery = new NodeQuery() {